onePeterCollins/app-state-utils/README.md

 &nbsp;
 &nbsp;

+#### with React Redux, React-Redux and Redux-Thunk
+---
+Using app-state-utils within your components is similar to the **React and Redux** example above, so to avoid repetition, we will only show the aspects of the setup that differ from the example above.
+You can visit the codesandbox demo below each example to try out custom configurations.

 #### with Vue and Vuex
 ---
-create a vuex store reference and import MutationHelper from 'app-state-utils'
+create a vuex store reference and import MutationHelper from 'app-state-utils' You can visit the codesandbox demo below each example to try out custom configurations.

 #### with Node JS
 ---
 const MutationHelper = require('app-state-utils')
+You can visit the codesandbox demo below each example to try out custom configurations.

 #### in HTML script tag
 ---